botgram/botgram/docs/handlers.md

 Register a handler that will receive any incoming message.

-Calling `all(handler)` is equivalent to `message(true, handler)`, except that empty messages will also be received if `ignoreEmpty` is set to `false`.
+Calling `all(handler)` is equivalent to `message(true, handler)`, except that unknown messages will also be received if `ignoreUnknown` is set to `false`.